-On Friday evening, experience a Scandinavian dinner of epic proportions, literally a smorgasbord—a buffet-style meal that originated in Sweden.
+On Friday evening, experience a Scandinavian dinner of epic proportions, —a buffet-style meal that originated in Sweden.

 Limpu bread offers a mysterious blend of seasonings and flours, while the hearts of romaine salad is built on the most tender, inner leaves of the lettuce.